threefoldfoundation/tft/bridges/stellar-evm/readme.md

 - Target Smart Chain address
 - Value (number of tokens)

 When the mint occurs, the transaction ID is saved to the contract's storage.
-It also checks if this transction ID exists, if it exists the contract does not mint.
+It also checks if this transaction ID exists, if it exists the contract does not mint.
 This is the counter double mint.

 Flow: a user will deposit funds into the master bridge wallet, this wallet is [Multignature Stellar Wallet](https://developers.stellar.org/docs/glossary/multisig/).
 The master will initiate the minting transaction on the smart chain by calling the multisig contract `SubmitTransaction` call with the encoded `Mint` call of our token contract.
-Follower bridges will listen on Submission events on the multisig contract and confirm the transaction accordingly.
+Follower bridges will listen to Submission events on the multisig contract and confirm the transaction accordingly.
 Once enough confirmations have been submitted, the multisig contract will call the token contract `Mint` function and the funds will be minted on the target smart chain.

 ### It reads events from the contract and looks for `withdraw` events